nazimboudeffa/prompt-engineering-cookbook/chap1.md

 # How to write prompts

+When you start writing prompts on ChatGPT, you come from a long journey using Google or another search engine, so you may ask it "What is javascript" so it will generate an answer in the form of a text explaining the basic concepts of JS

+Now with this technology things are a bit more interesting, you can do prompt engineering by giving ChatGPT a context, tasks, and iterate on the answers to develop the ideas it gives you

 ## Context is important

 Contextual relevance is crucial for generating coherent and accurate responses from ChatGPT